Supplement Your Academics Graduate & Professional Opportunities

 The following are reviewed in addition to your academic record — extracurricular activities, community services, medical experience and/or exposure (clinical observation, shadowing, internships, etc.), and letter(s) of recommendation.

 Applications are reviewed by the Schreyer Honors College Selection Committee.
 Finalists are submitted to the College of Medicine's Admissions Committee.
-Upon further review by the College of Medicine, selected finalists are interviewed and decisions offering early assurance admission are made by early August, prior to the start of the Scholar's junior year.
+Upon further review by the College of Medicine, selected finalists are interviewed and decisions offering early assurance admission are made by early August, prior to the start of the Scholar's third year.